 Choking occurs when a substance gets lodged in the small oesophageal tube and pushes into into the trachea (airway) lying alongside it.
 Food matter can partially or completely obstruct the trachea.
 This depends on the size and firmness of the lodged substance.
 Sitting upright helps food matter slide down.
 Never offer infants food that could get lodged in this tube such as peanuts, raw carrot, apple, and hard biscuits that don’t soften with saliva.

 Gagging happens when babies are getting use to different textures.
 When food travels down the oesophagus babies may regurgitate it up from the back of their throat but often swallow it again.
 It is important for babies to be in an upright position to aid this process.
 Gagging is necessary for babies to understand how to chew and swallow different textures.
 Giving babies soft foods that are age appropriate will usually not cause choking but often causes gagging during the chewing and swallowing process.
 Always sit with babies when offering them solid food.
 Avoid showing panic reactions in front of them if they do gag.
 Instead, smile and be encouraging, knowing that they are capable of regurgitating and re-swallowing.
 If you panic babies may inhale the food they have in their mouth.

 Help infants enjoy the experience of eating in a non-rushed, non-distracted atmosphere.
 Sit in front of them face-to-face with an encouraging smile and keep a ‘sippy cup’ of water handy.

 Staying on mush

-Many parents today hold off moving their infants onto textured food, a delay that may cause fussy eating and slowed speech development.
-Many parents hold back as they fear their babies will choke while others only use processed foods from jars, squeeze packets and tins where the food is always soft for legal reasons.
+Many parents hold off moving their infants onto textured food.
+This can lead to fussy eating and slowed speech development.
+Parents may fear choking and only use processed foods from jars, squeeze packets and tins, which are kept soft for legal reasons.